 A short note about Future Pinball (FP): this is a pinball emulation software, like VP, but different and completely incompatible to it.
 You can find the same tables created for VP and FP in the Visual Pinball Desktop and Future Pinball Tables download sections at VPForums (or other sites), but have to use the correct software for each, either VP or FP!
 You can easily distinguish the table types by the file extensions, once they are uncompressed:

 FP tables: .fpt

 The installation and setup of FP will not be covered in this tutorial.

 Now you know a bit about Pinball, Visual Pinball and Visual PinMame - so let's start to install!

 VP & VPM installation

-Due to file size limitations for this guide, we will only explain the Standard Installation using the VP Installer.
-The manual installation is no longer part of this guide.
+We will explain the Standard Installation using the VP Installer.
+A manual installation is not described in this guide.